S100 Computers

 In 1985 Intel introduced its own 32 bit entry into the arena.
 It became known as the 80386.
 Initial versions had about 275,000 transistors and ran at 12 MHz.
 This CPU has been tweaked and improved many times with the later versions capable or attaining a clock speed of 40 MHz (AMD version).
 As with the 80286, in real mode, the 80386 was upward code compatible with the 8086.

 Intel copied the useful concept of dynamic bus sizing that Motorola used on the 68020.
-So 80386 motherboards only needed one (large) BIOS/boot EPROM.
+So 80386 motherboards only needed two (large) BIOS/boot EPROM.
 The simple, but limited, segment based memory management system of the 80286 now had a true flat 32 bit address space capability that allowed you, even in real mode, to address up to 4 GB or RAM.
 (Note however that in real mode, index offsets (ESI, EDI etc.) were still limited to 64K).

 80386